mieweb/docs/content/functions/system-administration/data-migration/eh-data-migration-etl-approach.md

 1. Data migration of any kinds of data not specified in the Project Deliverable section of  the client-specific Legacy Data Migration Requirements Document.
 2. Any items specifically called out as Out Of Scope in the client-specific Legacy Data Migration Requirements Document.
 3. Customization to EH API's to allow for any data that is considered non-standard based on past customer migrations unless Custom R&D is specified as in the following cases:
-    a.  observations in flowsheets
+    * observations in flowsheets
-    b.  medications
+    * medications
-    c.  restricting EAP encounters, documents
+    * restricting EAP encounters, documents
-    d.  data scrubbing
+    * data scrubbing
 4. Data scrubbing (cleaning) to fix data formatting issues or inconsistencies between data extractions between cycles.
-    a.
-Correcting faulty data stored in legacy tables or CSV files.
+    * Correcting faulty data stored in legacy tables or CSV files.
 For example, incorrect values from prior data migrations or improper data entry.
-    b.
-Correcting or removing duplicated data contained in legacy applications.
+    * Correcting or removing duplicated data contained in legacy applications.
 For example, finding duplicate immunizations or diagnoses/conditions in the legacy application.
 5. Data transformations using spreadsheets to map values in the legacy system to different values provided in a spreadsheet (unless otherwise described for CVX codes for immunizations, encounter orders or panel memberships for health surveillance, or other explicit callouts on the Legacy Data Migration Requirements Document).
 6. Users- No discrete users or providers will be mapped for any module.
 Instead, a generic user of "Legacy Data" will be used for the authoring user of all discrete data.
 7. Additional Data Migration Cycles.